-Business Review Webinars (BRW), a division of Progressive Digital Media Group Plc, provides free webinars for delegates in the food and beverage, pharmaceutical, energy, manufacturing, supply chain, technology and packaging
+Business Review Webinars (BRW), a division of Progressive Digital Media Group Plc, provides free webinars for delegates in the food and beverage, pharmaceutical, energy, manufacturing, supply chain, technology and packaging industries.

-The company runs more revenue-generating webinars per year than any other Europe-based webinar provider.
+The company runs more revenue-generating business webinars per year than any other Europe-based webinar provider.
 Clients pay BRW to sponsor a webinar that promotes a product or service or provides thought leadership on an issue facing its industry.
 BRW hosts the event live and on demand and provides all of the event’s marketing support while the sponsor creates the content and narrates the session.
 BRW then delivers to the sponsor detailed attendee data and analytics for its follow-up activities.

-The company initially used the Citrix GoToWebinar platform to host and run its webinars.
+The company initially used the Citrix GoToWebinar platform to host and run its business webinars.
 When client sponsors increasingly requested the ability to integrate video and live streaming into the webinar, BRW recognized that the Citrix platform lacked a polished look during screen share and product demonstrations.

 So in 2013, BRW switched to Cisco Webex, considered the logical choice at the time as it was widely used for video and screen share.
-While the platform supported video well enough, the BRW Sales and Product Development Director felt “well enough” was not sufficient for an industry-leading webinar provider; he wanted to better capture the interactivity of being at a live, physical event combined with the ability to engage with presenters.
+While the platform supported a video webinar well enough, the BRW Sales and Product Development Director felt “well enough” was not sufficient for an industry-leading webinar provider; he wanted to better capture the interactivity of being at a live, physical event combined with the ability to engage with presenters.

 ON24 led the very short list of webcasting platforms under consideration, and several features and functionalities fast-tracked its selection.

-• Patented P10 console design, greater interactivity.
+- Stronger branding through customization.
+BRW can “skin” the webinar session with the sponsor’s branding, logo and color schemes to create a more professional, polished look.
+Patented P10 console design, greater interactivity.
 The vast amount of available widgets and collaboration tools encourages participants to stay focused within the presentation and interact with the content.

 - Enduring analytics and data generation.
 With ON24, BRW can provide client sponsors with data from on-demand viewers, further monetizing the content and extending the life of the webinar.